Monotonicity formulas and (S$_+$)-property: old and new: Power-law case

 and the functional $I_{\h} \colon \WHzero \to \R$ be defined as

-Then $I_{\h}$ is $C^1$, $I_{\h}'=A_{\h}$, $A_{\h}$ satisfies the (S$_+$)-property and it is strictly monotone, bounded, coercive and a homeomorphism. \end{theorem}
+Then, $I_{\h}$ is $C^1$, $I_{\h}'=A_{\h}$, $A_{\h}$ satisfies the (S$_+$)-property, and it is strictly monotone, bounded, coercive, and a homeomorphism. \end{theorem}

-One final note is that, naturally, this kind of results can also be proven for operators involving the values of the functions and not only the gradients.
+One final note is that these kind of results can also be proven for operators involving the values of the solution and not only the gradients.
+If the values of the solution play a similar role as the gradients, the proof can be made mostly analogously.
 They can even have different exponents or vanishing weights as long as some compatibility conditions are met.
-One example of such results can be found in \cite[Proposition 3.3]{Amoroso-Crespo-Blanco-Pucci-Winkert-2023}
+One example of such results can be found in \cite[Proposition 3.3]{Amoroso-Crespo-Blanco-Pucci-Winkert-2023}.
+If the values of the solution play a different role, for example they are multiplied by the gradient, then the situation can be more complicated.
+For a statement for a general Leray-Lions operator, check \cite[Theorem 2.109]{Carl-Le-Montreanu-2007}.

-As we have seen, all these operators have power-law growth, the (S$_+$)-property can be proven using the usual monotonicity formulas and, in the case of variable exponents, the alternative arguments fail.
-In light of this observation, one could think whether a similar strategy can be applied to a more general class of operators, which may not have a power-law growth.
+As we have seen, all these operators have power-law growth, the (S$_+$)-property can be proven using the usual monotonicity formula and, in the case of variable exponents, the alternative argument fails.
+In light of this observation, one could think whether a similar strategy can be applied to a more general class of operators, which may not have power-law growth.
 Of course, this would require substituting the usual monotonicity formulas with another adequate tool.
-In Section \ref{Beyond_the_power-law_case} such results are proven and the necessary tools are presented.
+In Section \ref{Beyond_the_power-law_case}, such results are proven and the necessary tools are presented.
 As we will deal with general growths that may not be power-laws, we need to first introduce Musielak-Orlicz spaces in Section \ref{Musielak-Orlicz_spaces}.